 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-For the period from the Fund's commencement of operations (May 6, 2022) through September 30, 2022, the International Value Fund's portfolio turnover rate was 11.14% of the average value of its portfolio.
+For the most recent fiscal year ended September 30, 2023, the International Value Fund's portfolio turnover rate was 10.56% of the average value of its portfolio.